Calculating propagators for relativistic wave equations: Introduction

-In what follows we shall compare the results of our approach to a different method for calculating the propagator, given by Feynman~\cite{FeynmanQM}, for the particular case of the $1+1$D Dirac equation.
+In what follows we shall compare the results of our approach to a different method for calculating the propagator, given by Feynman~\cite{FeynmanQM}, for the particular case of the $(1+1)$D Dirac equation.
 This is known as the Feynman checkerboard model and differs from the sum over paths applied to the Schr\"{o}dinger equation~\cite{SchrodingerEqn}.
-Note that this checkerboard approach has been extended to the full Dirac equation in $3+1$ dimensions, see e.g. Ref.~\cite{ord2023feynman}.
+Note that this checkerboard approach has been extended to the full Dirac equation in $(3+1)$ dimensions, see e.g. Ref.~\cite{ord2023feynman}.
 We shall show that, using our approach, we reclaim the checkerboard propagator but with additional terms that are non--zero only on the light cone, which are essential to reclaim the correct zero mass limit.
-Further to this we apply our method to calculate the propagator for the Klein--Gordon equation, finding a new checkerboard interpretation for this relativistic wave equation, containing two time--reversed copies of the particle motion.